Oleksandra Khomenets

 Oleksandra Khomenets is a Ukrainian freestyle wrestler.
 She is a two-time medalist in the women's 55 kg event at the World Wrestling Championships.
 She is also a silver medalist at the European Wrestling Championships.

 Career

-She won one of the bronze medals in the women's 55 kg event at the 2021 World Wrestling Championships in Oslo, Norway.
+Khomenets won one of the bronze medals in the women's 55 kg event at the 2021 World Wrestling Championships in Oslo, Norway.
+She defeated Olga Khoroshavtseva of the Russian Wrestling Federation in her bronze medal match.